20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Torremolinos is only a 9-minute drive from Malaga Airport (AGP).
 However, if you don’t plan to rent a car for your trip, you can also access Torremolinos by public transport.

 The fastest public transport is the train.
 You’ll need to take the C1 RENFE Cercanías train towards Fuengirola.
-The train stops at different spots across Torremolinos (from Los Alamos, which is the very beginning of the town, to the town centre).
+The train stops at various points across Torremolinos (from Los Alamos, at the very beginning of the town, to the town centre).

 It won’t take more than 10 minutes to reach Torremolinos, regardless of where you stop.